JPBetley/presentations/modern-era-of-php/modern-era-of-php.md

 ---

-###PHP 5.3
+#PHP 5.3
 - Namespaces
 - Late static binding
 - Lambda and closure support
 - True OOP
 - Syntax additions

-^Syntax - ternary operator, __callStatic(), etc

-^This is the true start of Modern PHP.
+^Syntax - ternary operator, __callStatic(), etc. This is the true start of Modern PHP.
 With the introduction of the myriad of features introduced in this version, devs were allowed to do much more than before.

 ---

-###PHP 5.4
+#PHP 5.4
 - Traits
 - New array syntax
 - Built-in web server